Deferral of Local Property Tax payment

 - already deferred by the deceased person

-- becoming payable following death.
+- payable after the date of death.

-This deferral may carry forward in certain circumstances.
 Details and examples are contained within Guidelines for deferral or part of deferral of payment of LPT.

 Personal representatives of a deceased liable person may apply for a deferral until the earlier of the following:

 - the date on which the property is transferred or sold

 - three years after the date of death (Revenue may consider an extension in certain circumstances).

 Outstanding LPT liabilities, and any interest due, become payable on the date that applies above.

 To apply for this deferral category you should notify Revenue that you are the personal representative of the deceased liable person through myEnquiries or by Post to:

 You should also complete the Form LPT2.
 You can submit the completed LPT2 form to Revenue online through MyEnquiries either via myAccount or Revenue Online Service (ROS).
 Alternatively, you can send your completed LPT2 paper form to:

 If you require assistance, you should contact the LPT Branch.